Sk2195/Happiness-Project-Using-R/README.md

 # Happiness-Project-Using-R
-Project Analyzes Happiness from year 2015 to 2022.Some of the results from R are attached as pictures.
+Project Analyzes Happiness from year 2015 to 2022.Results from R are attached in the pictures.